shrekwang592/PromptBetter/README.md

 with basic support of RAG for local LLMs

 ## AnythingLLM
-[AnythingLLM](https://anythingllm.com/) to improve the RAG performance for specific workspace
+[AnythingLLM](https://anythingllm.com/) to improve the RAG performance for specific workspaces

+# LLocalSearch
+[LLocalSearch](https://github.com/nilsherzig/LLocalSearch) local search works with Ollama and docker

 ## Prompt security